AsynchronousAI/cobalt/Examples.md

     }
 })

-// - luaxlang 1.0.0 doesnt support thread classes like shown below, but it will be added in the future \\
+// - lxxlang 1.0.0 doesnt support thread classes like shown below, but it will be added in the future \\
 swait(10) // Wait 10 seconds so the thread can finish thread->pause() // Stop the thread
 thread->resume() // Resume the thread